NatanSlvdr/django-admin-reorder/README.md

 Easy way to order and rename models in the django admin page.

-## Origin

-When searching alternatives to [django-modeladmin-reorder](https://github.com/mishbahr/django-modeladmin-reorder), i found [this thread](https://forum.djangoproject.com/t/reordering-list-of-models-in-django-admin/5300) that gave me the idea of changing model names and order just by adding the data to the modeladmin.
 ## Features

 - Ordering Models inside Categories (ex: model ```truck``` before model ```car```)